Do you think IIT Guwahati certified course can help you in your career?

 The main difference between a constructor and a copy constructor lies in their purpose: constructors are used to initialize new objects, while copy constructors specifically create new objects by copying the state of existing ones.

-Where is copy constructor used?
+Where is the copy constructor used?

 Copy constructors are used in scenarios where objects need to be duplicated while maintaining the integrity of their state, such as creating deep copies, implementing cloning mechanisms, or initializing objects based on existing instances.